-A study conducted at Prairie Swine Centre tried tackling this problem with an ethological approach, investigating whether methods to stimulate and increase piglet exploration and social feeding could increase not only piglet interaction with the creep, but also the number of piglets in a litter consuming creep. production environment is relatively barren and uniform, and the sow is commonly restricted in a crate.
+A study conducted at Prairie Swine Centre tried tackling this problem with an ethological approach, investigating whether methods to stimulate and increase piglet exploration and social feeding could increase not only piglet interaction with the creep, but also the number of piglets in a litter consuming creep.

+production environment is relatively barren and uniform, and the sow is commonly restricted in a crate.
 This limits the interaction between sow and piglet, and drastically reduces opportunities for meaningful learning and exploration by piglets.

 There could be consequences of this rearing environment on creep consumption and the speed at which piglets adapt to weaning.
-The following study investigated whether providing environmental enrichment or an increased opportunity for social feeding, in the farrowing pen would affect:
+The following study investigated whether providing environmental enrichment or an increased allowed food to be provided over a wider area, in an attempt to encourage foraging and social (synchronised) feeding by piglets.